mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_settings/options.rst

 Mix
 ---

 Allows you to affect the mix of the :ref:`option_source` color with Sensors.
 It will work with Plain Color and Gradient as source.
-If Plain Color is selected as source, it will mix between foreground and background colors selected in color picker.
+If Plain Color is selected as source, it will mix between the currently selected foreground and background color.
 If Gradient is selected, it chooses a point on the gradient to use as painting color according to the sensors selected.

 .. image:: /images/brushes/Krita_2_9_brushengine_mix_01.png